mantidproject/mantid/docs/source/algorithms/SaveTBL-v1.rst

 **Example - Save a TableWorkspace in Reflectometry TBL format**

-.. testcode:: ExReflTBLSimple
+.. testcode:: ExTBLSimple

     #import the os path libraries for directory functions
     import os

     # Create a table workspace with data to save.
-You'd normally have the table workspace in mantid already, probably as a product of LoadReflTBL
+You'd normally have the table workspace in mantid already, probably as a product of LoadTBL
     ws = CreateEmptyTableWorkspace()
     ws.addColumn("str","Run(s)");
     ws.addColumn("str","ThetaIn");